Abdelhakim-Zenibi/Analysis-of-the-volume-of-seafood-products-marketed-from-marine-fishing-in-Morocco/README.md

 ## Repository Structure

-- `data/`: This folder contains the raw data downloaded from hcp.ma.
+- `Dataset.xlsx`: The raw dataset downloaded from hcp.ma, containing information on coastal and artisanal fishing in Morocco.
-- `scripts/`: R and Python scripts used for PCA are available here.
+- `PCA.R`: The R script used for Principal Component Analysis (PCA) to analyze the data.
-- `results/`: The results of the analysis will be stored in this folder.
+- `PCA.ipynb`: The Jupyter Notebook containing the Python script for PCA and data analysis.
-- `README.md`: You are here, the project's README file.
+- `Project Report.pdf`: A PDF document summarizing the project's findings and conclusions.

 ## How to Contribute